Most of the projects in the brAIn lab fall into three (non-exclusive) categories: experiment, data analysis and computational modelling.

 There is a big need in neuroscience for larger EEG datasets with well-structured inputs.
 However, EEG experiments can be boring and straining, making them difficult to complete for longer than an hour at a time.
 What if we could turn the not-so-great lab experience into a gaming session?
 Then an experiment could easily last 2 hours!
 We would need to develop our own games or use some open-source games, so we can record every event happening in the game.
 Then we can ask people to come and play some games and record their brain activity meanwhile, creating a highly needed dataset!

-Investigate how to integrate non-verbal cues into conversation with a conversational AI (e.g. chatGPT).
+Investigate how to integrate non-verbal cues into conversation with a conversational AI and virtual agents.

 • How can a virtual agent understand user emotions?
 Can non-verbal cues used to improve the interaction with virtual characters?